buren/honey_format/README.md

 begin
   HoneyFormat::CSV.new(csv_string)
 rescue HoneyFormat::HeaderError => e
-  puts 'there is a problem with the header' raise(e) rescue HoneyFormat::RowError => e puts 'there is a problem with a row' raise(e) end
+  puts 'there was a problem with the header' raise(e) rescue HoneyFormat::RowError => e puts 'there was a problem with a row' raise(e) end
 ```